Luiza Possi: Biography

 After promoting her hit record in 2006, she returned with her fifth album, which was more creative, which was dedicated to new songs from pop and MPB: Good Winds Always arrive, is acclaimed by critics and many fans and critics have said, that did not exceed its last studio album.
 This album, is her copyright and had six tracks signed by her.

 In an interview with MTV Brazil, Luiza announced a DVD of her current tour, Weatherlight, which will be released in the near future.

 She participated in the first edition of the reality show, Circus of the program Faustão Domingão Faustão, placing 5th.

+Personal life

+She is the cousin of the famous actress Patricia Pillar and the popular singers Moreno Veloso, Preta Gil, Davi Moraes and Marina Lima.